maxned/TrailPi/README.md

 ### Requirements

-To install packages that will work with the CNN model type into the termial:
+To install packages that will work with the CNN model type into the terminal:

      $ pip install -r requirements.txt